rust-lang/wg-async/src/vision/status_quo/Alan_tries_to_debug_a_hang.md

 </details>

 Puzzled, the only line Alan even recognizes is the `main` entry point function for the service.
+He knows that async tasks in Rust aren't run individually on their own threads which allows them to scale better and use fewer resources but surely there has to be a thread somewhere that's running his code?
+Alan doesn't completely understand how async works in Rust but he's seen the `Future::poll` method so he assumes that there is a thread which constantly polls tasks to see if they are ready to wake up.
-"Maybe I need to look at another thread?" he thinks and then consults the cheatsheet for the appropriate command.
+"Maybe I can find that thread and inspect its state?" he thinks and then consults the cheatsheet for the appropriate command to see the threads in the program.
 `info threads` seems promising so he tries that:

 <details><summary>(gdb) info threads</summary>